learn-co-students/nyc04-seng-ft-071320/20-rest-and-read-in-rails/README.md

 ![ERD](the-code-bending-dict-ERD.png)

 We will add to this app every lecture, step by step, and we will come back to it again in Mod3.

 ---

-## Learning Goals
-* Create a new Rails application
-* Generate a model
-* Create routes
-* Generate a controller
-* Create actions/methods for a RESTful controller
-* Create views

----